Plans and Guidelines

-As the Ball State campus starts to allow greater access, the COVID-19 Event Management and Community Engagement Guidebook has been created to assist in the safe planning of events.
+The COVID-19 Event Management and Community Engagement Guidebook has been created to assist in the safe planning of events.
 Learn more.

 The L. A. Pittenger Student Center plan provides details on services currently available for faculty, staff, students and the community.
 Learn more.